You can choose between two rendering modes:

 |PBR||Physically Based Rendering||Painting with metalness/roughness|

-If you want to learn more about metalness and roughness, see the Paint section.
+If you want to learn more about what metalness and roughness stands for, see the Vertex Paint section.

 This manual won't dive into the details about Physically Based Rendering.